lostfleetdev/tripmaster/docs/MARIADB_SETUP.md

 Connecting to MariaDB...
 Creating database if it doesn't exist...
 Database initialization completed successfully!
-🚀 TRIPI Server is running on port 3001
+🚀 TripMaster Server is running on port 3001
 ```

 ### 3. Test the Frontend